 Metolius Super Chalk claims to be the No. 1 selling brand of climbing chalk in America, and it certainly is one of the most popular climbing-specific chalks out there.
 This is due in large part to its affordable price.
 The chalk comes in 2.5-, 4.5-, 9- or 15-ounce packets, and is better value the more you buy.
 For example, you’re paying around 70 cents per ounce when you opt for a 2.5-ounce packet, while those that purchase a 15-ounce packet are only paying a 40 cents per ounce.
 Either way, these are rock-bottom prices for chalk that works well both indoors and out.

-Several Amazon reviewers say they prefer this chalk to more expensive brands, praising it for its moisture absorption and staying power.
+This chalk is also praised for its moisture absorption and staying power.
 It has a chunky (not gritty) texture that breaks down easily into a fine powder.
 Unlike the rest of the chalks on this list, it mixes pure magnesium carbonate with an artificial drying agent; however, the agent is safe for your skin.
 All packets are resealable and refillable.

 Best Combo: Elite Sportz Equipment Rock Climbing Chalk Bag and Chalk Balls

 Those looking for a budget chalk and chalk bag combo should check out this offering from Elite Sportz Equipment.
 It includes two chalk balls, each measuring approximately 8 x 4.7 inches; and a climber’s chalk bag in pink, grey or blue.
 The chalk balls are filled with 100 percent specially non-staining magnesium carbonate and are big enough to evenly coat all hand sizes.